Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Introduction

-Just as the bootstrap, random permutation has been thoroughly treated in the context of empirical process theory; see Chapter ~3.7 in \cite{vaart96:_weak} for an overview.
-Donsker theorems and functional delta-methods for permutation empirical process provide a powerful technical tool to develop statistical inference procedures.
-Until the present day, a similarly empirical process-type theory had not been available for other randomization methods.
-The aim of this paper is to fill this gap.
-We will develop a generally applicable randomization empirical process theory which enables the construction of asymptotically exact hypothesis tests in one-sample problems which shall be solved using independent and identically distributed multivariate data vectors.
-At the same time, exactness of these tests should be guaranteed for certain sub-hypotheses under which the data distributions are invariant under the randomization.
-Both together will be achieved by means of randomizing studentized test statistics and by combining a conditional Donsker theorem with a functional delta-method for randomization empirical processes.
-The just mentioned studentization will be in the spirit of \cite{janssen1997} who considered a permutation version of the two-sample $t$-test by using a suitable studentization.
+\tcb{The bootstrap and random permutation both have} been thoroughly treated in the context of empirical process theory; see Section~3.7 in \cite{vaart96:_weak} for an overview.
+Donsker theorems and functional delta-methods for permutation empirical processes provide a modern and powerful technical tool for the development of statistical inference procedures.
+Until now, a similar empirical process-type theory has not been available for other randomization methods. \tcb{One} aim of this paper is to fill this \tcb{methodological} gap.
+We will develop a generally applicable randomization empirical process theory that allows the construction of asymptotically exact hypothesis tests in multivariate data.
+At the same time, finite sample exactness of these tests will be guaranteed for certain \tcb{sharper} hypotheses under which the data distribution is randomization-invariant.
+This will be achieved by randomizing studentized test statistics and combining a conditional central limit theorem for the randomization empirical process with a new functional delta-method for randomization empirical processes.
+The just mentioned studentization is in the spirit of \tcb{Janssen} \cite{janssen1997} who considered a permutation version of the two-sample $t$-test by using a suitable studentization.